DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Traffic-Management-for-APIs/README.md

     of 100ms will fail.
 Also, an 11th request within a second will fail.

 10. Now, test the proxy.
-Use Postman to quickly send more than 2 requests in 6 seconds and observe that certain requests will receive an error with the errorCode `policies.ratelimit.SpikeArrestViolation`.
+Use Postman to quickly send more than 2 requests in 6 seconds and observe that certain requests will receive an error with the errorcode `policies.ratelimit.SpikeArrestViolation`.

 11. Let's use the Trace UI to examine what's happening.
 Return to the Edge UI, and select the Trace tab again.
 ![](./media/start-a-trace-session.png)